freedev/solrcloud-zookeeper-kubernetes/README.md

 SolrCloud Zookeeper Kubernetes
 ==============================

 This project aims to help developers and newbies that would try latest version of SolrCloud (and Zookeeper) in a Kubernetes environment.

-Now are currently described following Kubernetes Deployment Models:
+Here are described following Kubernetes Deployment Envs:

-* Minikube
-* Kubernetes with Docker for Desktop
+* Kubernetes with Docker for Desktop (local)
 * Azure Kubernetes Services (AKS)
 * Amazon Elastic Kubernetes Service (EKS)
 * Google Container Engine (GKE) (this part of the project should be updated)

-### Prerequisite for Minikube installation

-* [install Docker lastest](https://docs.docker.com/engine/installation/) version or Docker for Desktop -
-* [install Minikube latest](https://github.com/kubernetes/minikube#minikube) version - also note that this also means
-* install a [VM driver](https://github.com/kubernetes/minikube#quickstart) compatible with your environment (MacOS, Linux, Windows).
+* Minikube (local)

+At end of installation Solr (port 8983) and Zookeeper (port 2181) are reachable via kubernetes services that acts as TCP [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/#loadbalancer).

+Note: Use CloudSolrClient in your Java client application only inside the Kubernetes Cluster, from outside better if you use HttpSolrClient via the loadbalancer.

 ### Prerequisite for Kubernetes with Docker for Desktop